shipraiisc/shipraiisc/README.md

 ## <p align="center"> I 💜 all things Data </p>

 I am a Data scientist and Researcher.
 I completed my PhD in Geology from India and obtained Data Science certificate in Canada.
-I have worked as a Research Scientist at Indian Institute of Science, India and as a Data Scientist at PwC Canada.
+I have worked as a Research Scientist at Indian Institute of Science, India and as a Data Scientist at 3M and PwC Canada.
 I am specialized in Research, Analalysis, problem solving, AI model building, and model deployment.

 🌱 I’m currently learning AI Agents and enjoying life.